scare-scale/ScareScale/src/content/movie/the-nun-2018.md

 ---
-name: "The Nun"
+name: The Nun
-tmdbId: "439079"
+tmdbId: '439079'
 tmdbPosterId: /sFC1ElvoKGdHJIWRpNB3xWJ9lJA.jpg
 releaseDate: 2018-09-05
 categoryRatings:
-    gore: 0
+  gore: 3
-    creepy: 0
+  creepy: 8
-    jumpscares: 0
+  jumpscares: 2
-    suspense: 0
+  suspense: 8
-    psychological: 0
+  psychological: 7
 tmdbBackdropId: /cMnVmutb5mVgIBeiMOncAbwNjvG.jpg
-synopsis: "A priest with a haunted past and a novice on the threshold of her final vows are sent by the Vatican to investigate the death of a young nun in Romania and confront a malevolent force in the form of a demonic nun."
+synopsis: A priest with a haunted past and a novice on the threshold of her final vows are sent by the Vatican to investigate the death of a young nun in Romania and confront a malevolent force in the form of a demonic nun.
+aiRatings: true
 ---